Sparse Randomized Approximation of Normal Cycles: Background

-In order to practically compute the weights $\tau_{S},\tau_{T}$ in \cref{discinnerprodcurr}, one observes first that $\Lambda^{m}\R^{d} \simeq \R^{\binom{d}{m}}$.
-For surfaces, we have $(d,m)=(3,2)$ so that we may identify $m$-forms with vector fields, and the weights $\tau$ with three dimensional vectors.
-In fact, under this identification, for triangulated surfaces $\tau_{i,S}(x)$ correspond to the normal vector at $x \in S$ scaled by the area of the approximating triangle which is simple to compute.
-For discrete curves, we have $(d,m)=(3,1)$ or $(d,m)=(2,1)$ corresponding to three dimensional and two dimensional curves respectively.
-In either case, the weight $\tau_{i,S}$ reduce to the discrete tangent vector of the $i$'th discrete curve segment.
-The discrete currents metric between shapes has been widely used \cite{FidelityMetrics} computational anatomy and LDDMM for comparison/registration of anatomical curves and surfaces without correspondence, as the above metric do not depend on particular parametrizations of $S,T$.
+In order to practically compute the weights in \cref{discinnerprodcurr}, one observes \cite{FidelityMetrics} the identification $\Lambda^{2}\R^{3} \simeq \Lambda^{1}\R^{3} \simeq \R^{3}$.
+For surface data, we have $(d,m)=(3,2)$ so that we may identify $W$ with a space of vector fields on $\R^{3}$.
+Under this identification, for triangulated surfaces, $\tau^{S}(x)$ corresponds to the unit normal vector at $x \in S$, which is simple to compute.
+For curves in $\R^{3}$ or $\R^{2}$, we have $(d,m)=(3,1)$ or $(d,m)=(2,1)$, respectively, so $W$ is again a space of vector fields.
+In either case, similar Dirac delta decompositions hold, with the weights reducing to the discrete tangent vectors of the discrete curve.

-\subsection{Normal Cycles}
+\subsection{Normal cycles}

-While the currents representation is appealing, there are limitations due to it's first-order nature; specifically, when using the currents metric as a discrepancy term for shape registration.
-Indeed, currents often struggle \cite{FidelityMetrics} in matching shapes with high curvature regions, and boundaries that are required to be enforced.
-This is where the Normal Cycle representation \cite{NCpaper} is useful.
-The normal-cycle associated with $S$, is the current associated to it's unit normal bundle.
-Integration against the normal bundle allows one to account for the rate of change of the normals (curvature), as well as the rate of change of position.
-Indeed, normal-cycle representation is provably `sensitive' \cite{NCThesis} to curvature information, and yields a practically better \cite{NCpaper} performing shape metric, when dealing with shapes with high curvature regions and boundaries.

-In this section, we define the Normal-Cycle of a submanifold following \cite{NCpaper}.
-We use the following notation of \cite{NCpaper} in this section